nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 The handling of json null is as follows:

 - By default, the decoder represents null as sjson.NULL (which is a userdata object).
 This is the behavior of cjson.
-- The encoder always converts any userdata object into null
+- The encoder always converts any userdata object into null.
 - Optionally, a single string can be specified in both the encoder and decoder.
 This string will be used in encoding/decoding to represent json null values.
 This string should not be used anywhere else in your data structures.
-A suitable value might be `"\0"`
+A suitable value might be `"\0"`.

-When encoding a lua object, if a function is found, then it is invoked and the (single) returned value is encoded in the place of the function.
+When encoding a lua object, if a function is found, then it is invoked (with no arguments) and the (single) returned value is encoded in the place of the function.

 ## sjson.encoder()